aprincemohamed/sc2-frame-error/README.md

 The second tuple contains the success of transmission ('rxSuccess').
 If it is 1, there is no frame error, if it is 0, there is a frame error.

 # Code
-The code is provided into separate files, one for each scrimmage.
+The code is provided into separate files, one for each scrimmage (Scrimmage-4.ipynb & Scrimmage-5.ipynb).
 Every file contains five different neural network architectures, with two separate approaches for creating the train-validation-test set.
+RFE.ipynb: Implement Feature Selection method.
+Plots.ipynb: Plot figures.
 Please refer to the paper for a detailed description.